bryanflorano/philippine-address-selector/README.md

 # Philippine Address Selector

 This project provides a dynamic, cascading dropdown address selectorthat enables users to select an address step-by-step: starting with a region, followed by a province, city/municipality, and barangay.
-The dropdowns are dynamically populated using data stored in JSON files.
+The dropdowns are dynamically populated using data stored in JSON files,  which can be easily generated and updated using [psgc_data_to_json](https://github.com/bryanflorano/psgc-data-to-json).

 ## Project Structure